denglab/SeqSero2/README.md

     -d <string> (output directory name, if not set, the output directory would be 'SeqSero_result_'+time stamp+one random number)

-	-c <flag> (if '-c' was flagged, SeqSero2 will use clean mode and only output serotyping prediction without the directory containing log files)
+	-c <flag> (if '-c' was flagged, SeqSero2 will only output serotype prediction without the directory containing log files)

 # Examples